sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 critical libmamba Can't create 'ssl/cert.pem' ucsboep@ucsboep-desktop:/media/ucsboep/NVIDIASD/mambaforge$

-**According to my research the reason this didn't work was because I had to use SUDO to bypass permission denied.
+*According to my research the reason this didn't work was because I had to use sudo to bypass permission denied.
 The use of sudo automatically only gave me permission in the root folder.
-Hence why it kept trying to place mambaforge in /home/ucsboep/mambaforge.
-I believe this is why it didn't allow me to install conda onto the SD card.**
+This explains why it kept trying to place mambaforge in /home/ucsboep/mambaforge.
+I believe this is why it didn't allow me to install conda onto the SD card.*

-**I thought this may be because I don't have read and write permissions on the SD card.**
+*I thought this may be because I don't have read-and-write permissions on the SD card.*

 ### 2.3 Attempt 3
 **Description:**
-This time I focused on seeing if I could bypass permission denied without the use of SUDO since sudo seemed to be the reason I was not able to install conda onto the SD card.
+This time I focused on seeing if I could bypass permission denied without the use of sudo.
+It seemed that sudo was the reason I was unable to install conda onto the SD card.

-1. First I checked filesystem for read and write permissions on the SD card:
+1. First I checked the filesystem for read and write permissions on the SD card:

   ```
   mount
   ls -ld /media/ucsboep/NVIDIASD
   ```
-This snippet from the terminal showed I have read and write permissions so that is not the issue:
+*This snippet from the terminal showed I have read and write permissions on the sd card, therefore this was not the issue:*

 /dev/sda1 on /media/ucsboep/NVIDIASD type vfat (rw,nosuid,nodev,relatime,uid=1000,gid=1000,fmask=0022,dmask=0022,codepage=437,iocharset=iso8859-1,shortname=mixed,showexec,utf8,flush,errors=remount-ro,uhelper=udisks2)